department-for-transport/dftlab-yolo-vehiclecounting/README.md

 ```

 The model section defines the type of the model to construct as well as other parameters of the model such as the input image size and the list of anchors.
 The ```labels``` setting lists the labels to be trained on.
-Only images, which has labels being listed, are fed to the network.
-The rest images are simply ignored.
-By this way, a Dog Detector can easily be trained using VOC or COCO dataset by setting ```labels``` to ```['dog']```.
+Only images which have labels listed, are fed to the network.

 Download pretrained weights for backend (tiny yolo, full yolo, squeezenet, mobilenet, and inceptionV3) at: